All articles

 "Observability is becoming essential to understanding how agents perform and how much real value AI delivers to the organization.
 We need visibility into different AI scenarios to know whether the information is correct, whether hallucinations are occurring, or whether something is not working as it should," says Chang Claro.
 But the push for widespread AI adoption has a potential downside.

-• Prompt, paste, repeat: The convenience of these tools can foster a culture that erodes our ability to question and validate AI-generated outputs, she warns.
+Prompt, paste, repeat: The convenience of these tools can foster a culture that erodes our ability to question and validate AI-generated outputs, she warns.
 "These tools can make us lazy, encouraging us to simply prompt, copy, paste, and be done.
-While they can help optimize the decision-making process, we must be the final decision makers.
-We need to validate all the data, because we don't know how current the information is across all its different sources."
+While they can help to accelerate insights, it doesn't replace our critical thinking that drives innovation, resilience, and our final decision-making process based on data validation, context, judgement, and how current the information is across all its different sources."

 To steer clear of the 90%, Chang Claro offers a clear sequence of steps.
-It begins with migrating to the cloud to accelerate innovation and improving data quality through cleansing and source verification.
-Only then can organizations identify and prioritize use cases based on a four-part value framework: revenue generation, risk mitigation, cost optimization, and business transformation.
+It begins with migrating to the cloud to accelerate innovation and improving data quality through cleansing, source verification, and data governance.
+With this foundation in place, organizations can then identify and prioritize use cases in AI that align with their strategic goals.
+These scenarios should deliver value across four dimensions: revenue generation, risk mitigation, cost optimization, and business transformation.

-• Data as the differentiator: "It all comes down to data," says Chang Claro.
+Data as the differentiator: "It all comes down to data," says Chang Claro.
 "That means valuing every type of data an organization has.
-This includes structured and unstructured data, logs, metrics, and traces.
-In the coming years, competitive differentiation will be determined by the accuracy and quality of that data.
-It is the only way to properly implement artificial intelligence and optimize the decision-making process."
+This includes structured and unstructured data, logs, metrics, and traces—semi-structured data.
+In the coming years, competitive differentiation will be determined by real-time reliability, accuracy, quality, and the correct interpretation of that data.
+This foundation enables an effective observability strategy and successful AI implementation, and accelerates business insights to optimize the decision-making process."

 Looking ahead, Chang Claro sees agentic AI accelerating both scale and consequence.
 As agents take on more autonomy, understanding outcomes is no longer enough.
-Leaders will need deeper analytics to understand behavior, decision paths, and downstream impact.
+Leaders will need deeper analytics to understand behavior, context, decision paths, and downstream impact.
 That expansion also introduces a new responsibility.
 Sustainability becomes a fifth pillar of AI value, requiring clear accountability for energy, water, and compute consumption through stronger governance.
+Therefore, by embedding sustainability into observability practices—tracking resource usage alongside performance metrics—businesses can achieve both operational excellence and responsible growth.

 In that future, observability becomes the connective tissue.
-"It’s important to have more observability of the data," Chang Claro concludes.
-"Data analytics is becoming more important for artificial intelligence because it’s the only way to understand what the system is actually doing."
+"It’s essential to have deep observability into data," Chang Claro concludes.
+"Data analytics is truly essential to understand how the systems are performing."
 Without that visibility, organizations cannot verify accuracy, measure value, or govern AI responsibly at scale.
-As agents proliferate, the ability to see clearly becomes the difference between controlled progress and unmanaged complexity.
+As agents proliferate, the ability to observe clearly becomes the difference between controlled progress and unmanaged complexity.

 The views and opinions expressed are those of Rosa Chang Claro and do not represent the official policy or position of any organization.